MT-Technology/NetworkService/README.md

 ## License

-MTWebServiceManager is available under the MIT license.
+NetworkService is available under the MIT license.
 See the LICENSE file for more info.